jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 There are many ways to store social media data, such as flat-files, NoSQL-type datastores, and relational databases.
 This article focuses on storing Twitter data in relational databases.
 There are several key questions to ponder as you design your database schema:

 * What metadata is provided and what of it is needed for analysis and research?
+* How big will your database get?
+Are you continually filling your data store from a 24/7 stream of data?
+Or are you working with a historical and static dataset?
 * How long will the data be stored?
 Will the stored data be from a moving windows of time, say 90 days, or will the database continually be added to?
 * Many attributes of social data are delivered as arrays with variable lengths.
 For Twitter data, these include hashtags, user mentions, and URLs.
 Given that database schemas are structurally static, how will these arrays be stored?
 * Many attributes of social data do not change very often.
 For example, tweet data includes metadata about the author that rarely changes, such as their display name, account ID, profile location, and bio description.
 Other attributes change slowly, such as follower, friend, and favorite counts.
 Does your use-case involve tracking these changes, and what trade-offs are there for doing so?